puppeteer/puppeteer/docs/api/puppeteer.page.focus.md

 # Page.focus() method

+This method fetches an element with `selector` and focuses it.
+If there's no element matching `selector`, the method throws an error.

-### Signature:
+### Signature

 ```typescript
 class Page {
   focus(selector: string): Promise<void>;
 }
 ```

-This method fetches an element with `selector` and focuses it.
-If there's no element matching `selector`, the method throws an error.

 ## Parameters